State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos

 \section{Abstract}

 Mounting evidence suggests that the launching of collapsar jets is magnetically driven.
 Recent general relativistic magneto-hydrodynamic simulations of collapsars reveal that the jet is continuously loaded with baryons, owing to strong mixing with the cocoon.
 This results in a high photosphere at $ \gtrsim 10^{12}$~cm.
-Consequently, collisionless internal shocks below the photosphere are disfavored, and the neutrino production in the deepest jet regions is prevented, in contrast to what has been naively assumed in the literature.
-We find that subphotospheric neutrino production could only take place in the presence of collisionless sub-shocks or magnetic reconnection.
+Consequently, collisionless internal shocks below the photosphere are disfavored, and neutrino production in the deepest jet regions is prevented, in contrast to what has been assumed in the literature.
+We find that subphotospheric neutrino production could take place in the presence of collisionless sub-shocks or magnetic reconnection.
 Efficient particle acceleration is not possible in the cocoon, at the cocoon-counter cocoon shock interface, or at the shock driven by the cocoon in the event of a jet halted in an extended envelope.
-These subphotospheric neutrinos have energy $E_\nu \lesssim 10^5$~GeV for initial jet magnetizations $\sigma_0= 15$--$2000$.
-More than one neutrino and antineutrino event is expected to be observed in Hyper-Kamiokande and IceCube DeepCore for sources located at $z \lesssim \mathcal{O}(0.1)$ only; considering the collapsar rate, this implies that the detection chances are poor.
-Because of their energy, these neutrinos do not contribute to the diffuse flux detected by the IceCube Neutrino Observatory.
+These subphotospheric neutrinos have energy $E_\nu \lesssim 10^5$~GeV for initial jet magnetizations $\sigma_0= 15$--$2000$. {More than one neutrino event is expected to be observed in Hyper-Kamiokande and IceCube DeepCore for bursts occurring at $z \lesssim \mathcal{O}(0.1)$}.
+Because of their energy, these neutrinos {cannot} contribute to the diffuse flux detected by the IceCube Neutrino Observatory.
 Our findings have implications on neutrino searches ranging from gamma-ray bursts to luminous fast blue optical transients.